jishanshaikh4/ml-papers/Day0/readme.md

 Papers included so far:

-- 1 Progressive growing of GANs for improved quality, stability, and variation.
+1. Bag of Tricks for Efficient Text Classification.